AcademySoftwareFoundation/openexr/CONTRIBUTING.md

 ### Test Policy

 All functionality in the library must be covered by an automated test.
-Each library has a companion ``Test`` project - ``ImathTest``, ``HalfTest``, ``OpenEXRTest`, etc.  This test suite is collectively expected to validate the behavior of very part of the library.
+Each library has a companion ``Test`` project - ``OpenEXRTest``, ``OpenEXRCoreTest``, ``OpenEXRUtilTest``, etc.  This test suite is collectively expected to validate the behavior of very part of the library.

-* Any new functionality should be accompanied by a test that validates its behavior.
+* all new functionality should be accompanied by a test that validates its behavior.

 * Any change to existing functionality should have tests added if they don't already exist.

-The test should should be run, via ``make check``, before submitting a pull request.
+The test should should be run, via:

+    make test

+before submitting a pull request.

 In addition, the ``OpenEXRFuzzTest`` project validates the library by feeding it corrupted input data.
 This test is time-consuming (possible over 24 hours), so it will only be run occasionally, but it must succeed before a release is made.

-### Project Issue Handling Process

-Incoming new issues are labeled promptly by the TSC using GitHub labels.

-The labels include:

-* **Autotools** - A problem with the autoconf configuration setup.

-* **Bug** - A bug in the source code.
-Something appears to be functioning improperly: a compile error, a crash, unexpected behavior, etc.

-* **Build/Install Issue** - A problem with building or installing the
-    library: configuration file, external dependency, a compile error with a release version that prevents installation.

-* **C++** - A C++ compilation issue: a compiler warning, syntax issue, or language usage or suggested upgrade.

-* **CMake** - A build issue with the CMake configuration files.

-* **CVE** - A security vulnerability bug.

-* **Documentation** - The project documentation: developer or user guide, web site, project policies, etc.

-* **Feature Request** - A suggested change or addition of functionality to the library.

-* **Mac OS** - A build issue specific to Mac OS.

-* **MinGW** - An issue specific to MinGW

-* **Modification** - A modification to the code, refactoring or optimization without significant additional behavior

-* **Needs Info** - Issue is waiting for more information from the submitter.

-* **Question/Problem/Help** - A request for help or further
-    investigation, possibly just user error or misunderstanding.

-* **Test Failure** - One of the automated tests is failing, or an analysis tool is reporting problematic behavior.

-* **TSC** - To be discussed in the technical steering committee.

-* **Windows** - A build issue specific to Windows

-* **Won't Fix** - No further action will taken.

 ## Coding Style

 #### Formatting

+The coding style of the library source code is enforced via Clang format, with the configuration defined in [.clang-format](https://github.com/AcademySoftwareFoundation/openexr/blob/main/.clang-format).

 When modifying existing code, follow the surrounding formatting conventions so that new or modified code blends in with the current